xrdocs/design/_blogs/2019-12-10-cst-implementation-guide-convert.md

 </div>

 ### Application of PTP profile to physical interface
-In CST 3.0 PTP may only be enabled on physical interfaces.
+**Note:** In CST 3.0 PTP may only be enabled on physical interfaces.
 G.8275.1 operates at L2 andsupports PTP across Bundle member links and interfaces part of a bridge domain.
 G.8275.2 operates at L3 and does not support Bundle interfaces or BVI interfaces.
-{: .notice--warning}

 #### G.8275.2 interface configuration
 This example is of a slave device using a master of 2405:10:23:253::0.